subtlemocha00/vitest-react-template/README.md

-# Custom React Starter Template with Vite
+# Custom React Starter Template with Vite and Vitest

-This repository serves as a custom starter template for React projects using Vite.
+This repository serves as a custom starter template for React projects using Vite with Vitest included.
 It's designed to provide a minimal setup, removing the default boilerplate that comes with Vite's React template.
 Ideal for quickly bootstrapping new projects without the need to remove unwanted files or dependencies.

 ## Features

 **Minimal Setup**: Only includes the essential files and configurations needed to start a React project.
 **Vite Powered**: Leverages Vite for an incredibly fast development environment and build tool.
 **Pre-configured React**: React and ReactDOM are pre-installed and configured.
+**Pre-configured Vitest**: Vitest and React Testing Library are pre-installed and configured.

 ## How to Use This Template